chmduquesne/blog/content/operations-research-and-beer-drinking.md

   the [legend of Orval][12].
-- The lady at the little shop in front of the abbey of Koningshoven (the one that brews [la Trappe][8]) was so amazed of what we were doing that she gave us a pack of 4 beers that we brought back to France.
+- The lady at the little shop in front of the abbey of Koningshoven (the one that brews [la Trappe][8]) was so amazed of what we were doing that she gave us a pack of 4 different flavors of Trappes which we brought back to France.
 - In Gent, there is a barber which is called [bar-bier][12], who (I believe) serves bier while shaving the clients.